 Snowmobiling - Visitors with their own snowmobiles, as well as Sun Peaks guided snowmobile tours end up at McGillivray Lake, where the wide-open frozen lake makes for some adrenaline-pumping excitement for those with a need for speed, or a great place to warm up or enjoy an evening campfire and wiener roast.

 Watch out for wildlife along the way, including snowshoe hares, deer, or perhaps even a Canadian Lynx (and yes, maybe a cougar).
-Once there you will probably have chance to meet and talk with others from around the world and maybe see people ice fishing in search of a delicious, fresh rainbow trout.
+Once there you will probably have chance to meet and talk with others from around the world and maybe see people enjoying Sun Peaks ice fishing tours in search of a delicious, fresh rainbow trout.

 The access/logging road gets a bit dusty and sometimes quite bumpy with potholes and ruts created by the melting snow, but it is easily driveable if you take it slow.

 One helpful hint though is to bring sunscreen and bug spray as you will probably encounter both!